 The jackfruit tree is a medium-large sized tree that grows up to 8-25 m in height.
 The initial growth rate of jackfruit is quite fast as it can grow up to 5 ft/year.
 The tree grows straight with green or black bark and releases whitish milky latex when cut.

-The durian trees are medium to small size depending on the variety.
-The name Durian is Malaysian words, which mean “thorn’ of the fruits.
+The durian trees are medium to small in size depending on the variety.
+The name Durian is a Malaysian word, which means “thorn’ of the fruits.
 It’s due to long spikes at the exterior of the tree.

 It takes around 5 to 7 years for the Durian tree to start producing fruits.
 Each durian plant produces 15 to 800 fruits in each season.

 Jackfruit can yield 10 to 200 fruits each year, whereas, durian can yield 15 to 800 fruits in each season.

 The jackfruits are generally cylindrical or elliptical-shaped fruits, which can grow up to 22 to 90 cm long and 13 to 50 cm in diameter.
 The smaller jackfruit weighs around 2 to 20 kg, whereas some large jackfruits weigh about 50 kg.

 The durian fruit is typically in the range of 1 to 4 kg and is 14 to 18 cm in diameter.
 It can be as long as 19 to 32 cm, but it doesn’t grow as big as jackfruits.

 The edible part of the durian is called an aril.
 When raw, it’s hard to open the durian fruit, but once ripe, the fruit cracks itself, exposing the seed inside.

 Jackfruit comes in different shapes and sizes, but most primarily, it comes in an oval shape, whereas durian is more circular.
 The oval shape allows the jackfruit to grow long and big, whereas the circular shape of durian limits the size it can become.